Skip to main content

 Why Must Future Standards Account for the Entire Signaling Network?

 The endocrine system is a highly interconnected network.
 A signal initiated by a peptide does not occur in isolation.
-For example, stimulating GH release impacts insulin, thyroid, and adrenal hormones. must adopt a systems-biology perspective.
+For example, stimulating GH release impacts insulin, thyroid, and adrenal hormones.
+Future safety standards must adopt a systems-biology perspective.
 It will be insufficient to demonstrate the safety of a peptide based solely on its direct action.

 A comprehensive safety assessment will require an understanding of how that targeted action perturbs the entire hormonal network.
 This means a greater reliance on comprehensive metabolic and hormonal paneling in clinical trials and post-market surveillance.
 The very precision of peptides illuminates the interconnectedness of the system they target, forcing science and regulation to view endocrine health through a wider, more integrated lens.